-In the first quarter of 2019, Engineering and product development costs increased by \$11 million or 15% compared to the first quarter of 2018.
-This is primarily due to our development agreements with TRATON Group involving the expense of certain powertrain development costs.
+In the third quarter and first nine months of 2019, Engineering and product development costs increased by \$9 million and \$20 million, or 13% and 9%, respectively, compared to the prior year periods.
+This increase is primarily due to our development agreements with TRATON Group involving the expense of certain powertrain development costs.